The 20 Best Light Chain Deposition Disease (LCDD) Doctors Near Me in New York, US

 Offers Telehealth

-Galina Marder is a Rheumatologist in Great Neck, New York.
+Galina Marder is a Rheumatologist practicing medicine in Great Neck, New York.
 Dr. Marder is rated as an Experienced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
-Her top areas of expertise are Dermatomyositis, Myositis, Necrotizing Vasculitis, and Inclusion Body Myositis.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Dermatomyositis, Myositis, Necrotizing Vasculitis, and Inclusion Body Myositis.
+Dr. Marder is board certified in American Board Of Internal Medicine/Rheumatology.

 Experienced in Light Chain Deposition Disease (LCDD)